The New Craftsmen x Inigo: Inside the Sussex studio of Alfred Newall

 ‘It's lovely to make things for one's own family and to know it will be part of our lives together for years to come.’

-To understand more about commissioning bespoke pieces from Alfred, please email [email protected] and explore our current Bobbin collections here.
+To understand more about commissioning bespoke pieces from Alfred, please email [email protected].
 We also invite you to read Alfred’s Q&A, in full, below.

 What motivates you to make?

 I love to see my drawings and inspiration become reality.
 Working with wood is always exciting and unpredictable as the natural material is so varied.
 Making is a lovely process, demanding and satisfying in equal measure.
 Once things have circled a few times in my head, or even on paper, I have a real urge to start making.

 What and/or who are you most inspired or influenced by?

 I am especially influenced by the arts and crafts designers like Ernest Gimson, Edwin Lutyens and Ambrose Heal.
 I also love early oak furniture and unattributed rural crafts.
 The core values are a truth to the material, simplicity in design and quality in production, things I always aspire to practice myself.

 What is your unique approach to your craft?

 At the moment I am focusing on work produced through turning and lathes.
 It's something I haven’t had lots of experience with but am really enjoying the versatility of the technique and discovering lots of new possibilities.

 What is your defining or proudest moment as a maker so far?